 • Sign up for a website that connects influencers with brands.
 If a brand reaches out for you, and the shoe fits, why not try it on?

-Instead, they should aim to provide value over everything.
 Instead of just promoting a backpack, brainstorm ways to go above and beyond just talking about a backpack.

 Maybe you’re talking about your trip, walking through the cobble-stoned streets of France with your backpack, and a partner lugging around their suitcase on wheels.
-And that backpack was not only easy to carry around, but it was also easier to carry around while walking through the city.

 Paint a picture (an honest one) for your readers.
 Take them on the journey.